Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 One thing to keep in mind: many teachers were given a week to transition to distance learning.
 The rush to get their lessons online meant many mistakes were made.
-In my cases, I didn’t hit one of three buttons to publish the lesson for the students (other teachers could see the lesson, but the students couldn’t).
+In my case, I didn’t hit one of three buttons to publish the lesson for the students (other teachers could see the lesson, but the students couldn’t).
 Luckily, this was a simple fix.

 Solutions were found.
 Impromptu workshops were set up by the district’s tech support crew to instruct teachers on the various uses of Canvas.
 In addition, administrators supplied links to Google Meet, a video conferencing software to allow students, teachers, and administrators to converse with each other.

 Special education teachers received a teleconference service to conduct meetings over the phone.
 Later, SEIS offered an electronic signature service.
 This helped to get IEPs signed by all those present for the meeting.
 Luckily, teleconferencing an IEP meeting was adaptable.

 Still, it was a strange way to have a meeting in which the members are not in the same room, let alone the same city or state (as was in my case).

 As time went on, many teachers became accustomed to distance learning.
 However, students weren’t exactly having the same success.